-The Winter Palace is a former imperial palace, at present is a part of the Main Museum Complex of the Hermitage
+The Winter Palace is the former royal palace.
+Nowadays it is a part of the main museum complex of the Hermitage

-The elegant, monumental palace is a striking monument of the Baroque style in mid-18th-century Russian art.
-The palace is a brilliant example of the synthesis of architecture and decorative plastic art.
+The monumental and elegant Winter Palace built by order of the Empress Elizabeth Petrovna by the architect Francesco Bartolomeo Rastrelli in 1754-1762, is a striking monument of the Baroque style.
+The palace is a brilliant example of a synthesis of architecture and decorative plastic art.
 All the facades are embellished by a two-tier colonnade.
 Forming a complex rhythm of verticals, the columns soar upwards, and this motion embraces the numerous statues and vases on the roof.
-The abundance of moulded decoration - fanciful cornices and window architraves, mascarons, cartouches, rocailles, and a variety of pediments - creates an extremely rich play of light and shade that invest the building's appearance with magnificence.
+The abundance of stucco decoration - fanciful surbases and window architraves, mascarons, cartouches, rocailles, and a variety of pediments - creates an extremely rich play of light and shade that invest the building's appearance with magnificence.

 For 150 years the palace served as an imperial residence.
-In November 1917, after the October Revolution, it was declared a museum.
+In November 1917 it was declared a museum.
 The exhibition placed in the palace includes grand halls and chambers, collections of the antiquities of Eurasia and the East, as well as collections of European and Eastern paintings, sculptures, and decorative art works.

 Saint Petersburg was a capital of the Russian Empire.
 It was the place where all public life was concentrated – policy, culture, entertainments.
 In this vortex of high society conventionalities balls were their important part – from splendid balls at gorgeous palaces of emperors and nobles to cosy chamber balls at private commoner’s houses.